Joshua Lott/Getty Images

-In essence, early voting enables voters to decide for themselves when Election Day really is.
-It is legal to vote early without an excuse for doing so in 33 states plus Washington, DC.
-The window of time in which one can vote varies from state to state between four and 50 days prior to Election Day.
+In essence, early voting enables voters to decide for themselves when Election Day is.
+It is legal to vote early without an excuse for doing so in 33 states plus Washington, D.C.
+The time frame in which one can vote varies from state to state from between four to 50 days prior to Election Day.

-If we leave the figurative finish line of citizens’ execution of their voting rights up to their discretion, aren’t we somewhat de-legitimizing the presidential race as a whole?
+If we leave the figurative finish line of citizens’ execution of their voting rights up to their discretion, are we somewhat de-legitimizing the presidential race as a whole?

-In January of 2014, the Obama administration held a Presidential Commission on Election Administration which issued a report admitting, “enabling voters to cast a ballot at a time convenient to them, not the election authority, is the whole point of allowing voting before Election Day.”
+In January 2014, the Obama administration's Presidential Commission on Election Administration issued a report noting that “enabling voters to cast a ballot at a time convenient to them, not the election authority, is the whole point of allowing voting before Election Day.”
 Early voting borne out of convenience is, well, all too convenient.
-We have to ask ourselves if it is really so important that people should be able to vote whenever “just because they want to.”
+Is it really so important that people should be able to vote whenever they want to for its own sake?

-Furthermore, the report noted, “Whatever the form early voting may take, it must be administered in an equitable manner so all voters can have equal opportunity to vote.”
-This reflects a growing trend regarding our voting process that, when taken with the firm resistance among liberals to voter ID laws, can be identified as an ultra- “conveniencing” of procedures, whether for its own sake or in the name of supposed equal opportunity.
+The report also noted: “Whatever the form early voting may take, it must be administered in an equitable manner so all voters can have equal opportunity to vote.”
+This reflects a growing trend regarding our voting process that, when taken with the firm resistance some have to voter ID laws, can be identified as a relaxation of procedures supposedly in the name of equal opportunity.

-But the two are distinct: equal opportunity is one thing, and pure convenience is another.
-Equal opportunity does not require each state to provide absolutely identical circumstances for each voter; some will have to travel longer distances, others will have to take public transportation, some will have to endure the heat while in line, and others must brace the cold.
+But equal opportunity and pure convenience are distinct.
+The former does not require each state to provide absolutely identical circumstances for each voter; some will have to travel longer distances, others will have to take public transportation, some will have to endure the heat while in line, and others must brace the cold.
 That’s only natural in a country of over 300 million people.

 To expect voting to become an effortless process that requires progressively less of us each time around simply because it is a cherished right is as foolish as petitioning for an absolute right to free speech without consequences after the fact or a right to bear arms without regulations imposed beforehand.

-The Commission’s report ultimately found that all states should continue to use early voting, and that they should decide for themselves an appropriate window of time to set.
-This leaves open the possibility that in the near future, we could see voting begin 70, 80 or 100 or more days before an election.
+The commission's report ultimately found that all states should continue to use early voting, and that they should decide for themselves an appropriate window of time to set.
+This leaves open the possibility that in the near future, we could see voting begin 70, 80 or more than 100 days before an election.
 Change of this sort is nothing to scoff at, and its consequences are far-reaching.

-The Commission’s report brushed aside concerns over civic integrity, collective costs to self-government, national unity, and even a potential upswing in voter fraud — or least more time and avenues for it to occur, as it does most often with absentee ballots.
-The report calls early voting a “quiet revolution,” and indeed it is: nearly one-third of voters cast their ballots before Election Day four years ago.
+The 2014 report brushed aside concerns over civic integrity, collective costs to self-government, national unity, and even a potential upswing in voter fraud — or least more time and avenues for it to occur.
+The report calls early voting a “quiet revolution,” and indeed it is: Nearly one-third of voters cast their ballots before Election Day four years ago.
 But wouldn’t it be interesting if early voting, designed as a measure to encourage civic participation, actually led to a decrease in voter turnout?

-One 2013 study in the American Journal of Political Science examined the effects of early voting on voter turnout in 2004 and 2008.
+One 2013 study published in the American Journal of Political Science examined the effects of early voting on voter turnout in 2004 and 2008.
 It found that early voting had an unintended consequence of “reducing the civic significance of elections for individuals.”
 Opening up a large window of opportunity to vote seemed to indirectly instill a lack of urgency to actually do it.
-Whereas a singular Election Day is inherently abuzz with magnitude, a drawn out stretch of dozens of minor election days kills that buzz.
+Whereas a singular Election Day is inherently abuzz with magnitude, this is not the case with a drawn-out stretch of dozens of minor election days.

 At what point should we draw the line between pragmatic leniency in the voting process and broad expansions for the sake of expediency?
 Does early voting make enough of a difference in turnout to encourage it?
-Have we reached a point where early voting is, as the Presidential Commission noted, “here to stay”?
-These questions are worth addressing.
+Have we reached a point where early voting is, as the commission noted, “here to stay”?
+These questions are worth asking.